alterNERDtive/VaultHunters-tweaks/README.md

 talent points.
 Additionally, resistance gets better the more you have; so the talent levels scale down.

+### Lucky Hit – Cleave

+* Nerfed damage to 40%/60%/80%.

+It’s still way too good.
+The new scaling makes putting more points into it feel less of a waste.

 ### Applied Energistics

 * Lowered the cost of 64 and 256k storage components.